 |Bond Yield||1.92||-0.43 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Institute for Supply Management (ISM) manufacturing index sank to 48.1 in November from 48.3 in October, underwhelming market expectations of 49.4.
+The Institute for Supply Management (ISM) manufacturing index fell to 41.5 in April from 49.1 in March, marking the lowest level in 11 years.